High IQ Society Eligibility Calculator

 How to Use the High-IQ Society Eligibility Calculator

-A High-IQ Society Eligibility Calculator simplifies the process of determining which societies you qualify for.
+Our High-IQ Society Eligibility Calculator simplifies the process of determining which societies you qualify for.
 Here’s how it works:

-- Input Your Test Score: Select the test you took (e.g., SAT, ACT, GRE, LSAT) and enter your score.
+- Input your test score: Select the test you took (e.g., SAT, ACT, GRE, LSAT) and enter your score.

-- Find Eligible Societies: The tool will list the societies you qualify for based on your score and percentile.
+- Find eligible societies: The tool will list the societies you qualify for based on your score and percentile.

 What Qualifies as a High IQ?